SkySaves/QT-Book-Search/README.md

 # QT Book-Search
 ## This is a re-work of my previous program "Book-Search."
-This rework uses the QT framework, which includes a user friendly GUI.
+## This rework uses the QT framework, which includes a user friendly GUI.
+## Collaborative project with Fernando